Magic Cabinet (Ken Birdwell Foundation)

 According to Magic Cabinet: "It's a lot more work this way.
 But it's worth it to us to do the work so we're not wasting nonprofits' time."

-Engagement Process (for invited organizations):
+Engagement Process (for invited organisations):

 1. Brief Application: Initial application form